|

 instructed to hand the phone back to (the manager, who) then instructed (the

-plaintiff) to begin disrobing and gave her a bag in which to place her clothing.
+plaintiff) to begin disrobing and gave her a bag in which to place her

-dressed and leave.
+to get dressed and leave.

 Oregon Department